csiu/coursework-stat545/homework/hw02-gapminder-rmd.md

 Here we see that the spread of gdp per capita between the richest and poorest countries tends to increase.
 We also see that life expectancy tends to get longer too.

 ## Report your process
 I thought this assignment was pretty fun and easy.
 It also helps that I am familiar with R and have used `ggplot2` before.
+Upon looking at the data, I am also somewhat surprised that the range in GDP is getting bigger in the Americas.